This page contains information concerning:

 What If I Miss My Court Date or Trial Date?

-If you miss your court date, you should contact the court as quickly as possible to find out the status of your case by calling (877) 872-2122.
+If you miss your court date, you should contact the court as quickly as possible to find out the status of your case.
+You can also access your case online at online case access.
 The court can order a warrant for your arrest and you can be charged with a failure to appear for violation of Vehicle Code section 40508(a), and a monetary assessment can be added.
 If the court is holding your bail money in trust, that money can be used to pay your fines or forfeited to the court.

 I Won My Case.
 Will My Bail Be Refunded?